 The Aquarium’s daily Marine Ecology Field Trips are not just fun trips where the public learns about fish and crabs.
 Aquarium staff also collect valuable scientific data on these trips with the help of participants.
 Each day, all species collected during two seine trips at a location (one of six locations in Nantucket Harbor or Madaket Harbor) are counted, measured and weighed.
 This project has been ongoing for 10 years now.
 Staff are currently entering all the old data into a new database and information will be made available here as work progresses.
 We have entered about 6,000 data points and have about 4,000 to go!

-In 2013, we will start collecting new data to give us a more detailed understanding of harbor biodiversity.
-We will be measuring and weighing individual specimens of each species as well as focusing on key species that may be important indicator species for ecosystem health.
+In 2013, we started collecting new data to give us a more detailed understanding of harbor biodiversity.
+We measured and weighed individual specimens of each species and focused on key species that may be important indicator species for ecosystem health.